north2arctic/north2arctic.github.io/_posts/2021-05-19-outer-coast.md

 <figure>
     <img src="/assets/images/05-19/prints.jpeg">
     <figcaption>
 The beach was full of huge bear prints.
-We would see 12 bears in third section.
+We saw 12 bears on the Outer Coast.
     </figcaption>
 </figure>